waleedd32/Google-clone/README.md

-This is going to become Google clone and hosted online (on firebase) so can be tried.
+# Google-clone

+This project is a Google homepage clone made with React.js.
+It includes a search functionality that uses Google's Custom Search JSON API to display search results, mimicking the actual Google Search engine's functionality.
+Furthermore, this project has been hosted online on Firebase, which means it can be tried

 - [Click here to view the project](https://clone-ad473.web.app)

-# Google-clone

-- Coded using React Hooks
+## Key Features

+- Responsive React-based Google Search clone.
+- Utilizes Google's Custom Search JSON API to fetch search results.
+- Integrated with react-router for navigation.
+- State management with the use of Context API.
+- Material UI for some icons and components.

 ## Setup an Run